Adhithya-Laxman/robinreal_datathon_challenge_2026/README.md

 ## 14. Technical write-up

-See `docs/datathon2026_robinreal_technical_writeup.tex` for a fuller architecture and pipeline description.
+See `technical_writeup.pdf for a fuller architecture and pipeline description.
 The original challenge harness emphasized CSV import stubs; this repo’s main search path is the **unified ranker** + artifacts from S3.